tigrisdata/tigris-blog/blog/2024-09-07-shadow-bucket-thumbnails/index.md

 the app server be the host for images - you get quite a bit of "full stack" capabilities just using your app.

 But that setup isn't common for reasons.
-Once there's many thumbnails to be generated that takes quite a bit of resources away from an app server.
+Once you need to generate many thumbnails that takes quite a bit of resources away from an app server.
 For Elixir and Phoenix specifically however I might eventually look at FLAME to scale that service.
 By pushing the thumbnail generation portion to additional nodes the resource requirements might be fine in production, while retaining the benefits of running everything "inline" for local development.

 The other concern to talk about would be granular caching durations.
-Using the Shadow Bucket feature means thumbnails will be cached for as long as their [files stay on the bucket](https://www.tigrisdata.com/docs/buckets/objects-expiration/).
+Using the Shadow Bucket feature means the system will cache thumbnails for as long as their
+[files stay on the bucket](https://www.tigrisdata.com/docs/buckets/objects-expiration/).
 CDN services commonly deal with cache headers provided by the downstream endpoint and expire cached files according to those headers.
-Having a better answer to that concern is something that might also be explored more closely at a later time.
+We might also explore a better answer to that concern more closely at a later time.
 For now the implementation makes use of the common "immutable" approach of "never delete a cached thumbnail unless asked for".

+There you have it - a powerful, globally distributed thumbnail system that's surprisingly easy to set up.
+Give it a try and watch those load times plummet!

 Repo:
 [https://github.com/LostKobrakai/shade_scale](https://github.com/LostKobrakai/shade_scale)